-This Annual Report on Form 10-K, or Form 10-K, filed by LanzaTech Global, Inc. together with its consolidated subsidiaries, contains statements that are forward-looking and as such are not historical facts.
+This Current Report contains statements that are forward-looking and as such are not historical facts.
 This includes, without limitation, statements regarding the financial position, business strategy and the plans and objectives of management for future operations.
 These statements constitute projections, forecasts and forward-looking statements, and are not guarantees of performance.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
-When used in this Annual Report, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-When we discusses our strategies or plans, we are making projections, forecasts or forward-looking statements.
-Such statements are based on the beliefs of, as well as assumptions made by and information currently available to, LanzaTech's management.
+When used in this Current Report, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+When we discuss our strategies or plans, we are making projections, forecasts or forward-looking statements.
+Such statements are based on the beliefs of, as well as assumptions made by and information currently available to, our management.

-Forward-looking statements may include, for example, statements about:
+Forward-looking statements in this Current Report may include, for example, statements about:

-- our anticipated growth rate and market opportunities; - our ability to maintain the listing of our securities on the Nasdaq Stock Market; - the potential liquidity and trading of our securities; - our ability to raise financing in the future; - our assessment of the competitive landscape; - our ability to comply with laws and regulations applicable to our business; - our ability to enter into, successfully maintain and manage relationships with industry partners; - our receipt of substantial additional financing to fund our operations and complete the development and commercialization of our process technologies; - the availability of governmental programs designed to incentivize the production and consumption of low-carbon fuels and carbon capture and utilization; - our ability to adequately protect our intellectual property rights; - our ability to attract, retain and motivate qualified personnel and to manage our growth effectively; - our future financial performance and capital requirements; - our ability to implement and maintain effective internal controls; and - the impact of the COVID-19 pandemic on our business.
+- our anticipated growth rate and market opportunities; - our ability to maintain the listing of our securities on the Nasdaq Stock Market ("Nasdaq"); - the potential liquidity and trading of our securities; - our ability to raise financing in the future; - our assessment of the competitive landscape; - our ability to comply with laws and regulations applicable to our business; - our ability to enter into, successfully maintain and manage relationships with industry partners; - our receipt of substantial additional financing to fund our operations and complete the development and commercialization of our process technologies; - the availability of governmental programs designed to incentivize the production and consumption of low-carbon fuels and carbon capture and utilization; - our ability to adequately protect our intellectual property rights; - our ability to attract, retain and motivate qualified personnel and to manage our growth effectively; - our future financial performance and capital requirements; - our ability to implement and maintain effective internal controls; and - the impact of the COVID-19 pandemic on our business.

-We caution you that the foregoing list may not contain all of the forward-looking statements made in this Annual Report.
+We caution you that the foregoing list may not contain all of the forward-looking statements made in this Current Report.

-These forward-looking statements are only predictions based on our current expectations and projections about future events and are subject to a number of risks, uncertainties and assumptions, including those described in "Risk Factors" and elsewhere in this Annual Report.
+These forward-looking statements are only predictions based on our current expectations and projections about future events and are subject to a number of risks, uncertainties and assumptions, including those described in "Risk Factors" and elsewhere in this Current Report.
 Moreover, we operate in a competitive industry, and new risks emerge from time to time.
-It is not possible for the management of LanzaTech to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this Annual Report may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements in this Annual Report.
+It is not possible for the management of New LanzaTech to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
+In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this Current Report may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements in this Current Report.